Digital-Tech-KKHS/game-design-balzac/documents/game-design-document/overview.md

 ![The dark tower](https://static.wikia.nocookie.net/backrooms/images/0/05/Thebackrooms.jpg/revision/latest/scale-to-width-down/1200?cb=20190608093553)

-Level.Null() is a game where you are going about your normal life
+Level.Null() is a game where you are going about your normal life and then you phase through reality into a strange ,eerie and unknown place

 ...